 - Students are required to wear a helmet when riding their bicycles--it's CA state law! - Students must walk their bicycles on and off campus - Ensure your bicycle is licensed and registered with the Sacramento City Police Department - Lock your bicycle to the racks provided with a good quality steel cable or chain and combination or key lock - For safety reasons, bicycles without brakes ("fixies") are not allowed on campus

 THE SCHOOL ASSUMES NO RESPONSIBILITY FOR LOST, STOLEN, OR DAMAGED BICYCLES!
+Please always ensure your bikes are locked in the rack.

 Skateboards